pynashorg/pynashorg.github.com/_posts/2013-03-18-pypi-package-stats.md

 title: Examining PyPI Package Statistics with lxml and pandas
 ---

 Hello, I'm [Scott Burns](http://sburns.github.com) and I thought I'd share a little hack I put together the other day.
 I maintain a [package](https://pypi.python.org/pypi/PyCap/) on PyPI and was curious about download statistics per version.
 Since I don't put out new versions on any sort of a schedule, I needed to normalize the downloads per version per time between each version.

 Here's a quick gameplan:

-* As far as I know, there's no PyPI endpoint to grab all versions of a package, so we'll have to scrape a little bit.
+* As far as I know, there's no PyPI endpoint to grab uploaded version strings for a package, so we'll have to scrape a little bit.
 * PyPI does provide a nice JSON endpoint (`https://pypi.python.org/pypi/%(package)/%(version)/json`) that we can use to grab the upload time and download statistics per version, among other things.
 * Load up a `pandas.DataFrame` and do some quick datetime subtraction and normalization.
 * Plot.

 ## Getting started

 I developed this with the super useful [IPython notebook](http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html).
-The guts of this post don't depend on it, but it simplifies plotting.
+The guts of this post don't depend on it, but it simplifies plotting at the end.
 Let's install ipython, some third-party stuff used here and boot up:

     $ pip install ipython tornado pyzmq
     $ pip install numpy
     $ pip install pandas lxml requests matplotlib cssselect dateutil
     $ ipython notebook

 Assuming this goes to plan, a browser window will open where you can start a new notebook.
 Some initial imports:

     from lxml.html import document_fromstring
     import requests
     import pandas as pd
     from dateutil.parser import parse as dateparse
     %pylab inline

 ## Scraping PyPI for Package Versions